Bronstein, Gewirtz & Grossman, LLC Notifies Allianz Global Investors U.S. LLC (AllianzGI) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / May 27, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Allianz Global Investors U.S. LLC ("AllianzGI" or the "Company") APBIX APBPX, APBRX, APKIX, APKPX, APKRX, AZIAX, AZICX, AZIIX, AZIPX, AZIRX, AZUAX, AZUCX, AZUIX, AZUPX))) and certain of its officers, on behalf of all persons and entities that purchased, sold, or liquidated mutual funds shares managed by AllianzGI's Structured Products Group from January 1, 2015 through December 31, 2020.
+NEW YORK, June 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Allianz Global Investors U.S. LLC ("AllianzGI" or the "Company") APBIX APBPX APBRX APKIX APKPX APKRX AZIAX AZICX AZIIX AZIPX AZIRX AZUAX AZUCX AZUIX AZUPX and certain of its officers, on behalf of all persons and entities that purchased, sold, or liquidated mutual funds shares managed by AllianzGI's Structured Products Group from January 1, 2015 through December 31, 2020.
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/agi.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.